 Over the last several thousand years, the need for survival has seen humans develop a high tolerance to most foods.
 However, some people’s immune systems react to certain food components – antigens– by seeing them as a threat to health.
 When this happens the immune system tries to destroy these invading antigens, which provokes an allergic reaction in the body.
 This is what we refer to when we use the term ‘food allergy’.
 How a food allergy is treated depends on the type of allergy it is.

 Types of food allergies, their symptoms and treatment

 There are three types of food allergy, scientifically differentiated by the antibodies produced and the pathological pathways seen.

-Though the symptoms of food allergy type I can be treated (for example with anti-histamine), the only lasting treatment for all food allergies is the elimination of offending foods from the diet.
-Type 1 allergies are usually permanent, whereas Type III allergies can change over time depending on your diet.
+Though the symptoms of food allergy type I can be treated medically (for example with anti-histamine), the only lasting treatment for all food allergies is the elimination of offending foods from the diet.
+Type 1 allergies are usually permanent, whereas type III allergies can change over time depending on your diet.

 What causes food allergies?